leandrosardi/blackops/README.md

 **Notes:**

-- You can run the `ops list` command in background, keep it monitoring 24/7, and get notified when an error happens.
+- You can run the `saas list` command in background, keep it monitoring 24/7, and get notified when an error happens.

 ```
-ops list --background
+saas list --background
 ```

 - When CPU or RAM usage run over their threshold, no email will be delivered.
 This is because CPU and RAM usage may be very flutuating.